ab5tract/new_media/thesis/final_sprint/introduction.md

 This thesis proposes a conceptual-linguistic shift in the discussions of screens as the _site of discourse_ through which digital processes yield the results of their execution.
 Likewise, the remote control, or simply _control_, is the site of discourse through which which human processes instigate and extend into the digital.
 There is no removing or reducing of this dyadic assemblage---even when the control and the screen are literally fused (as in most contemporary smartphones) the distinction between _control_ and _screen_ holds on both a conceptual and material level.
 Conceptually, human process still extends through the control into digital process, which still produces feedback through the screen.
 Materially, the screen is a Liquid Crystal Display driven by a graphics card that interfaces with coded drivers and display subsystems in the device's operating system.
 The control, on the other hand, is the glass suspended over the LCD which, through one or more of the multitude of available technical solutions for the process, reads point(s) of contact, pressure, and vectors (velocity and direction) of movement.

-## From Screens to Text ##
+# From Screens to Text #

 To discuss computer screens one must necessarily engage with the concept of _interface_, a topic that rightfully occupies a great deal of current new media discourse.
 Interface, then, represents one point of departure from our origin.
 While interfaces often utilize many visual metaphors (most of them inherited from the work done developing the first GUI at Xerox's Palo Alto Advanced Research Lab (PARC) in the 1970s), there are yet few computer interfaces that do not rely on text as their dominant mechanism for organizing and presenting a program's internal capabilities to a user.
 (Mobile screens, on the other hand, increasingly display developing trends of icon-only design, though the web browser remains a popular application).
 Despite the success of the GUI over the text-only command-line interface (CLI), text remains central to contemporary experiences of computer screens.

+The command line is seen as a space of contestation for traditional modes of media analysis.
+Remediation, for instance, will be demonstrated as inappropriate for discussing the CLI.
+As Google has just recently released a command line interface for interacting with Google services, I believe a discussion of the command line is essential for new media (Holt and Miller 2010).

+(Unfortunate to note, this historiographic aspect is still **'to-do'**:

 The centrality of text to the experience of computer screens represents the main avenue by which we proceed from the origin, constituting a trunk from which many additional concerns fork away and then face examination.
 The arguments of the paper are augmented by the inclusion of a historiography of digital typesetting.
 Engaging critically with the history of _software itself_ is considered a requisite for responsible software studies: a full range of influences (economic, cultural, technological) should be considered in the re-telling of a given processual unfolding.
 In this aspect of focus, it extends Lev Manovich's admirable positioning of history as central to a software study by broadening the scope of historical considerations.[^note] Inspiring this enagement is the work of Robin Kinross, whose _Modern typography: an essay in critical history_ is one of but a few texts covering a history of typography to adequately engage with the influence of factors outside of that field on the field itself (Kinross 2004).
 By integrating a critical history of digital typesetting with a process perspective, an equilibrium between human and digital processes will be illustrated.

-[^note]: **Note:** This work largely remains unfinished in this draft, as it became apparent that I needed to work back through more discussions of basic infrastructural elements such as operating systems in order to fully describe the assemblage of process upon which computer-based design is situated.
+[^note]: **Note:** This work largely remains unfinished in this draft, as it became apparent that I needed to work back through more discussions of basic infrastructural elements such as operating systems in order to fully describe the assemblage of process upon which computer-based design is situated.)

+## Recognizing the Ontogenesis in Generativity ##

+In his text _The Position of the Problem of Ontogenesis_, Simondon writes,

+  By transduction we mean an operation--physical, biological, mental, social--by which an activity propagates itself from one element to the next, within a given domain, and founds this propagation on a structuration of the domain that is realized from place to place: each area of the constituted structure serves as the principle and the model for the next area, as a primer for its constitution, to the extent that the modification expands progresively at the same time as the structuring operation.
+(Simondon 2009: 11).

+Note the distinct lack of 'computational' in Simondon's list of operations.
+Written prior to the advent of Manovich's formulation of the age of cultural computing, this absence might simply be read as a matter of temporal context.
+Nevertheless, Simondon's solution to the ontogenesis problematic provides a framework for describing digital processes of a generative nature.

-Another importannt element of this thesis, one that runs throughout the entirety of itself, is the underlying presentation of the text.
-Through the utilization of FLoSS software, multiple output formats will be not only be investigated but also materially instantiated.
-These output formats represent the top three (open) interfaces currently used to manage and display texts digitally: HTML, PDF and OpenOffice.org's ODT (Do we need ODT?
-I'm thinking not.
-It can be excluded--it's WYSIWYG interface does not make it an optimal format for an investigation in generativity; however, we will still discuss it).
+This leads to another important element of this thesis, one that runs throughout the entirety of itself---the underlying processes of presentation required to 'typeset' the text itself.
+Through the utilization of FLoSS software, multiple output formats will be not only be investigated but also materially instantiated through a designed mechanism of process--a _processual hybridity_.
+These output formats represent two of the top formats currently used to manage and display texts digitally: HTML and PDF.

 The process(es) of their generation offers an attempt at mapping Gilbert Simondon's language of ontogenesis onto file format translation or, to begin the project immediately, _individuation_.
-Coupled with Simondon's individuation is the concept of _transduction_, which concerns itself with the nature of change.
+Coupled with Simondon's individuation is this concept of _transduction_.
+Repurposed from the language of chemistry, Simondon's metaphorically images transduction with the example of a substrate--swelling with _metapotential_--that crystallizes.
+The final formation is the substrate fulfilling this metapotential, a fulfillment that arises only through an unpredictable unfolding involving emergent factors.
+(The language of chemistry was likewise appropriated for the term 'interface' (Cramer and Fuller 2008: 149)).

+Through this mapping I hope to provide a convincing argument for shared properties between what I am calling process and individuation, and between transduction and what I am calling instantiation.

 This relates with the increasingly generative nature of contemporary design.
 All of which are generated from a plain-text file whose syntax conforms to a format standard called 'markdown.'
 The polycephalous nature of _the text itself_ thus demands further branching into a discussion of formats.
 What are the attributes of the class of process to which formats belong?
 Formats are seen as stable, yet they move like glass (or glaciar) in the nano-magnitudes of the digital.
 Formats provide another point of contrast between process and material perceptual orientations.

 The discussion of generativity provides further means to demonstrate the equilibrium of human and digital processes.
 Analyzed materially, these processes are chunks of code electronically lifted from hard drive platters, loaded into system memory, and then executed via the assemblage of chips on the computer's motherboard by way of instructions from the operating system currently residing as a mass of memory heaps in RAM chips.
 Analyzed _processually_, however, these digital processes are properly seen as deriving from interactions with human beings.
 That is to say, digital and human processes are intimately intertwined, from the design of their physical landscape of execution (microcircuitry) to the instructions derived from the user.
 From a process angle the computer becomes something of an external nervous system, extending and modifying the realm of human potentiality even as it surpasses the capacity of a single mind to functionally comprehend the entirety of its workings.[^4]